Alexis M.,

 Chaotic requirements

 The project starts.
-The business owner knows their problem but cannot describe it precisely.
+The business owner knows the problem, but can't describe it precisely.
 IT tries to read minds.

 Six weeks later, both sides understand completely different things.

-Then scope creep sets in: "Wait, we needed this too."
-"Oh right, that as well."
-In the end, you build something else—bigger, more complex, more expensive.
+Then comes scope creep: "Wait, we also needed that."
+"Oh yes, that too."
+In the end, you build something else - bigger, more complex, more expensive.

 Lack of executive support

 The project needs decisions.
 Fast.
 The sponsor is busy.
 In five other projects.
-No one gives the go-ahead for critical decisions.
+Nobody gives the go-ahead for critical decisions.

 For projects with an active sponsor: 70% success rate.
 Without one: 30%.